 Textbook Program Overview

-The Noreen Reale Falcone Library's textbook program is designed to reduce the burden of rising textbook costs on our student population by purchasing and placing on reserve required textbooks.
+The Noreen Reale Falcone Library's textbook program is designed to reduce the burden of rising textbook costs on our student population by purchasing and placing on reserve required textbooks, including e-books.
 It's important to note that the library will not have all textbooks available on reserve.
 Initially the library will focus on supporting 100 and 200 level courses and plans to work towards supporting higher level courses in future semesters.
 In addition, the library needs to be informed that a textbook is required for a course by it being posted on the college bookstores website or through the submission of a textbook purchase suggestion form.
 The submission of a textbook purchase suggestion does not guarantee a textbook will be purchased.

 What courses are supported?

 - Initially the library will focus on supporting 100 and 200 level courses.
 If additional resources are available, textbooks will also be acquired for higher level courses.

 How are the textbooks made available to students?

 - Textbooks are available on reserve at the Library Services Desk and can be used in the library for up to 2 hours at a time.
 Textbooks in e-format can be accessed from the library's website.
 Textbooks, in either format, can be searched for through the library's catalog by title and/or author or through the textbook reserve page.

 How are the textbooks identified?

 - Textbooks are identified through a number of different methods.
 Primarily by searching the college's bookstore website but also through faculty and student purchase suggestions.
 Purchase suggestions can be made by submitting a textbook purchase suggestion form.

 I submitted a textbook purchase suggestion.
 When will the textbook be available?